opnfv/yardstick/yardstick/vTC/apexlake/README.rst

     sudo make install
     cd ..

+It is important to do the reset to the specified commit ID.
 It is also required to create a configuration file using the following command:

     SMCROUTE_NIC=(name of the nic)